XoopsDocs/modulebuilder-tutorial/en/README.md

 ## How to Contribute

 [You can contribute on GitHub](https://github.com/XoopsDocs/modulebuilder-tutorial).
-Changes will be [pushed to Gitbook.io automatically](https://www.gitbook.com/book/xoops/XXX-tutorial/activity) when the [main repository](https://github.com/XoopsDocs/XXX-tutorial) changes.
+Changes will be [pushed to Gitbook.io automatically](https://xoops.gitbook.io/modulebuilder-tutorial/) when the [main repository](https://github.com/XoopsDocs/modulebuilder-tutorial) changes.

-Editing the book can be done either by updating the markdown files with a text editor, or opening the repository in [the Gitbook desktop app](https://github.com/GitbookIO/editor/blob/master/README.md).
-The desktop app will give you a live preview option.
+Editing the book can be done by forking the tutorial from [GitHub](https://github.com/XoopsDocs/modulebuilder-tutorial) and updating the markdown files with a text editor,

 # Table of Content